 A culture of safety within the Church ensures that children and young people (defined as a person under 18 years of age) can actively and fully participate in the life of the Church and realise their potential in a faith community.
-CAM has a zero tolerance for all forms of child abuse and maltreatment and is committed to protecting children and young people from harm.
+The Partnered Parishes have a zero tolerance for all forms of child abuse and maltreatment and is committed to protecting children and young people from harm.